legojrp/CLAM/README.md

 * Level 2: Addition of support of little fixes
 * Level 3: .clam2 support, continual updating
 * Level 4: .clam to .clam2 conversion support
 * Level 5: Main language support.
-(All others languages' methods are based of th(ese, is)language(s).
+(All others languages' methods are based of these/this language(s).

 ### Language Classification
 Will go in format of "language : current level : planned level : version"